5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 # OpenCore Config Tips and Tricks (by 5T33Z0)
 This section contains a small collection of useful tips and tricks for working with OpenCore's `config.plist`.
-For updating OpenCore easy and releiably to the latest version, follow my [OpenCore Update Guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/D_Updating_OpenCore).
+For updating OpenCore easy and reliably to the latest version, follow my [OpenCore Update Guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/D_Updating_OpenCore).

 ## OpenCore Troubleshooting Quick tips: